jessfraz/blog/content/post/personal-infrastructure.md

 I run a lot of little things to make my life easier, like a CI, some bots, and a bunch of services just for the lolz.
 This post will go over all of those.
-These run scattered across my NUCs and the cloud. k8s || GTFO.
+These run scattered across my NUCs and the cloud.

 Let's start with the most useful.